lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-09-07-Ackermann-not-PR-II.md

 If we regard the constructions above as a programming language, it's absolutely minimalist, even by comparison with the pure $\lambda$-calculus.
 Every recursion must be bounded by a precomputed integer.
-Worse, the arguments in the recursion are not allowed to vary, so a typical functional programming style is impossible.
+Worse, the arguments in the recursion are not allowed to vary, so the common functional programming technique of [*accumulating arguments*](https://wiki.haskell.org/Performance/Accumulating_parameter) is impossible.
 Division, for example, is tricky to code.
 It isn't defined in the Wikipedia article and I can't see a better algorithm than explicit inversion of multiplication, i.e., trying ever larger "quotients" and stopping before they get too large.